Linewize Filter controls what users can access online by creating filtering policies you set for specific users, groups, and content types.

 This option only applies to a Block policy.

-Enable this feature to receive filtering alerts.
+Turn on this feature to receive filtering alerts.
 You will also need to configure the Emailed Reports section.
 Go to Filtering > Reports and Alerts.

 For Allowed: The Theme, Category and Signature are Allowed and can always be accessed, even if another Policy is set to Block.
-Teachers using Classwize can’t override this by creating a block or focus rule but can temporarily block access to all internet traffic, including Locked Allowed sites, using Pause Internet.
+Teachers using Classwize can’t override this by creating a block or focus rule, but can temporarily block access to all internet traffic, including Locked Allowed sites, using Pause Internet.

 This option only applies to an Allow policy.